-PLEASE NOTE: When the building reopens to the public on July 7, the William Henry Smith Memorial Library will continue to be available for researchers.
+PLEASE NOTE: The William Henry Smith Memorial Library will continue to be available for researchers.
 The reference room will be available to walk-in visitors during regular hours (subject to room capacity).
 Those wishing to access collections materials must do so by appointment.
 Please contact the reference desk at (317) 234-0321 email@example.com to reserve a time.
 If planning a research visit, please review our Using the Indiana Historical Society Library policies before your arrival.
 To make an appointment to discuss donation of materials, please contact firstname.lastname@example.org.

 The William H. Smith Memorial Library has a broad spectrum of material documenting the history of Indiana from its early exploration and settlement to the present.
 Our Collections Department preserves and makes accessible one of the largest archival repositories of manuscript, printed and visual materials on the history of Indiana and the Old Northwest, including more than: